Scandit/BarcodeScannerPlugin/docs/integrate.md

 ## Add callbacks to handle the scanning event

 You now need to define the functions that are referenced in the show() call.
-All functions take one argument, the manual
+All functions take one argument.

 ~~~~~~~~~~~~~~~~{.java}